stayintarkov/StayInTarkov.Client/README.md

   - Extract two files `EscapeFromTarkov_Data/Managed/Aki.Common.dll` and `EscapeFromTarkov_Data/Managed/Aki.Reflection.dll` from the release, into `SIT/game/EscapeFromTarkov_Data/Managed/`
 And with any luck, you're done.
 </details>

+### Playing
+- **Server Host Only**: Have the server-host start up the modded server (port forwarded / tunneled via VPN or Hamachi to the rest of your group)
+  - Make sure you configured your IP address(es) per the servermod repo instructions!
+- **Everyone**: Start up the SIT Manager, enter the host's IP & port, and click play!
+  - Anyone can start a raid lobby, just select the location/time/insurance, click Host Raid, configure the exact number of players & desired settings, and start it up.
+Everyone else will see the lobby pop up after you start, and will join then.
+(The game won't start till everyone's loaded, just like regular tarkov)

 ## Random FAQs